tanjeemh/semantic-release-action-typescript/README.md

 #### test-command

 The shell command used to provide confidence in the proposed changes.
-Defaults to `cargo test`, but you can override this to `cargo check` or anything else.
+Defaults to `npm run --if-present test`, but you can override this to any shell command.

 #### allow-postinstall-scripts